Can You Claim Compensation As a Passenger In a Vehicle Accident? Yes…

 However, personal policies may exclude coverage of work activities such as driving for a ride-sharing company.
 Because ride-sharing company drivers are third-party contractors, it may limit the ability of victims to recover directly from the company.

 Therefore, if you’re in an accident as a passenger of an Uber, Lyft, or another ride-sharing car, you need to talk to a lawyer.
 This is because receiving compensation can be complicated.
+Read more about Rideshare law in our featured article, Rideshare Accident Lawyer – 9 Facts Accident Victims Must Know.

 Can You Claim Damages For Pain And Suffering If In A Vehicle Accident?

 If you’re involved in a car accident can you claim damages for pain and suffering?
 The answer to this is a definite yes.
 When you’re in a car accident and are not at fault, you have the right to receive compensation for the accident.
-You have the right to compensation for damages to your vehicle, for lost wages, for medical bills, and also for pain and suffering.
+You have the right to compensation for damages to your vehicle, lost wages, medical bills, and also for pain and suffering.

-Determining fair compensation for pain and suffering is a little more challenging than for the other areas.
+Determining fair compensation for pain and suffering is a little more challenging than the other areas.
 It’s easy to look at the damages to your car, your medical bills, and your lost wages and figure out how much money you should receive.
-It’s not so easy to determines how much you should be rewarded for pain and suffering.
+It’s not so easy to determine how much you should be rewarded for pain and suffering.

 Damages For Pain And Suffering Can Include Compensation For Mental And Physical Pain